onaio/js-tools/.github/ISSUE_TEMPLATE/bug_report.md

 **Additional context**

 <!--
-Tell us anything else you think we should know. (e.g. detailed explanation, stacktraces, related issues, suggestions how to fix, links for us to have context, eg. stackoverflow, github threads)
+Tell us anything else you think we should know. (e.g. detailed explanation, stacktrace, related issues, suggestions how to fix, links for us to have context, eg. stackoverflow, github threads)
 -->